Medial Axis Aware Learning of Signed Distance Functions: Implementation

 To represent the SDF $\phi$ and the phase field $v$, we use two separate networks $\phi_\theta$ and $v_\eta$ with parameter vectors $\theta$ and $\eta$.
 The input to both networks is the spatial coordinate $x\in \Omega$.

 For the phase field network $v_\eta$, we employ a ResNet architecture, cf. \cite{ResNet}, with sinusoidal activation functions, referred to as SIREN activations (cf. \cite{SIREN}).
-To encourage the phase field to remain in $[0,1]$ without overshooting, we augment the final layer by concatenating the ResNet output with a sigmoid function $\tfrac{e^{\delta x}}{1 + e^{\delta x}}$ with $\delta=0.1$, representing a smooth transitions from $0$ as $x \to -\infty$ to $1$ as $x \to \infty$.
+This combination allows for a multi-scale type of approximation, especially suited for the highly localized phase field profile.
+To enforce the phase field to remain in $[0,1]$ without overshooting, we augment the final layer by concatenating the ResNet output with a sigmoid function $\tfrac{e^{\delta x}}{1 + e^{\delta x}}$ with $\delta=0.1$, representing a smooth transitions from $0$ as $x \to -\infty$ to $1$ as $x \to \infty$.
 For 2D experiments, we use 4 ResNet blocks with 64 hidden units each, and for 3D, we use 6 ResNet blocks with 128 hidden units each.

 For the SDF network we employ a quadratic neural network (QuaNet, cf. \cite{QuaNets}).
 Concretely, the SDF $\phi_\theta$ is parameterized by an MLP with 256 hidden units per layer, where we use 4 layers for 2D and 8 layers for the 3D experiments.
-Each hidden layer implements a quadratic expansion of its pre-activation followed by a SIREN activation.
+Each hidden layer implements a quadratic expansion of its pre-activation followed by the smooth SIREN activation.
+The combination of the QuaNet architecture with SIREN activation was also used by \cite{HotSpot} for the computation of SDFs.

 We optimize using stochastic gradient descent simultaneously for the phase field and SDF network parameters using the Adam approach \cite{Kingma2014AdamAM} with different gradient descent parameters.
 Specifically, we use $\beta_1 = 0.9$ and $\beta_2 = 0.999$ for the phase field network, and $\beta_1 = 0.9$ and $\beta_2 = 0.98$ for the SDF network.
 The learning rates are set to $5\times 10^{-4}$ for the phase field network and $5\times 10^{-5}$ for the SDF network, and are decreased during training.